Thursday, April 30, 2020

 Dee Haslam claimed during the process that they had a grasp on what the fans wanted this time (which raises the question of why did they make the change the first time without knowing what they wanted.) and that the team was listening.

-Now hopefully with their historic uniforms back in place, the Browns can work on returning the winning tradition that those uniforms have stood for.
+Now hopefully with their historic uniforms back in place, the Browns can work on returning to the winning tradition that those uniforms have stood for.

 Wednesday, April 15, 2020